Wiredcraft/test-fullstack/README.md

 # Frontend

 ####  I decided to keep it as simple as possible as well, I worked as a full-stack engineer but my focus always was on the backend and DevOps.
-And because of the lack of time for this test (I'm currently launching a new release in my current project), I couldn't afford to follow one of the rules of this test "Do not use any scaffolding tool such as create-react-app".
+And because of the lack of time for this test (I'm launching a new release in my current project), I couldn't afford to follow one of the rules of this test "Do not use any scaffolding tool such as create-react-app".

 #### But I also didn't use create-react-app, I decided to go with ![VITE](https://vitejs.dev/)
 - #### As I said before, frontend is not my focus, but I did some research and it seems like Vite is a faster and lighter option when compared to react-create-app and even to Webpack.